 Location of the Collections

 The University Libraries maintains a large catalog of game studies related materials to provide Stony Brook University students and faculty with the latest scholarship defining the field of study.
-Students of all levels, faculty, and visiting researchers have access to the collections housed within Special Collections, throughout the Main Stacks, in the Game Lab, and on the the collection's webpage.
+Students of all levels, faculty, and visiting researchers have access to the collections housed within Special Collections, throughout the Main Stacks, and on the collection's webpage.

 1. Special Collections: located on the second floor of the Melville Library, which houses rare and scarce materials.
 These include original game consoles, game cartridges and optical discs, controllers, rare books on videogames, and videogame magazines from the early 1980s to present.

-3. Circulating collection: a collection of scholarly game studies texts housed in the Main Stacks of the Melville Library and an online subscription to Games and Culture.
-The collection can be searched in STARS, the library's online catalog.
+2. Circulating collection: a collection of scholarly game studies texts housed in the Main Stacks of the Melville Library and an online subscription to Games and Culture.
+The collection can be searched in the library's online catalog.

 William A. Higinbotham